Butter Potato: Korea’s Popular Rest Stops Snack

 The original Buttery Potatoes are grilled on large metal pans at rest stops until crispy and golden.

-But today, I’m making a simpler home version using a frying pan, inspired by the Korean food show “Pyeon-storant” and celebrity chef Ryu Sooyoung’s recipe.
+But today, I’m making a simpler home version using a frying pan, inspired by the Korean food show “Pyeon-storant” and celebrity chef and actor Ryu Sooyoung’s recipe.

 This version features a delicious caramelized glaze made with butter and sugar, creating that irresistible crispy coating.
 Trust me.
 It’s seriously good!